MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 | [MediaPlayerElement](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/mediaplayerelement) | Windows 10, version 1903 | Embeds a view that streams and renders media content such as video in your Windows Forms or WPF desktop application. |
 | [MapControl](https://docs.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/mapcontrol) | Windows 10, version 1903 | Enables you to display a symbolic or photorealistic map in your Windows Forms or WPF desktop application. |

-In addition to the wrapped controls for XAML Islands, the Windows Community Toolkit also provides the following controls for hosting web content.
+In addition to the wrapped controls for XAML Islands, the Windows Community Toolkit also provides the following controls for hosting web content in WPF (see the [Microsoft.Toolkit.Wpf.UI.Controls.WebView](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls.WebView) package) and Windows Forms applications (see the [Microsoft.Toolkit.Forms.UI.Controls.WebView](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls.WebView) package).

 | Control | Minimum supported OS | Description |
 |-----------------|-------------------------------|-------------|